hapax/hapax.github.io/assets/chandra.md

 It turns out that our third rule --- particles are stingy --- means the temperature is zero.
-If the temperature is nonzero, there is some chance that particles arriving at the hotel will splash out on a more expensive room.
+If the temperature is nonzero, there is some chance that particles arriving at the hotel will splash out on a more expensive room!
 Our three rules therefore describe a *zero temperature Fermi gas*.

 ### 2.1.
 Bohr's model<a id="sec-2-1" name="sec-2-1"></a>